 Information for advisers only.

 From 1 July 2017, the Transfer Balance Cap both restricts the amount that can be placed into retirement phase account based pensions, as well as the concessional tax treatment of defined benefit pensions.
-Amounts in retirement phase accounts that exceed the Transfer Balance Cap (currently $1.6 million) must be either rolled back to accumulation phase or commuted as a lump sum.
+Amounts in retirement phase accounts that exceed an individual’s personal Transfer Balance Cap (currently the general Transfer Balance Cap is $1.7 million for those who have not yet commenced a retirement phase account based pension before 1 July 2021) must be either rolled back to accumulation phase or commuted as a lump sum.
 Please refer to the following for more information about the Transfer Balance Cap:

 Account based pensions (ABPs) make up the majority of pension products on issue.
 Superannuation members can commence these pensions once they’ve met a condition of release.
 This is usually retirement, however other conditions of release include: